-- 6.3 Provision of guarantee of an amount over Baht 70 million, whether at one time or several times for the same borrower - 7.
-The director must inform the Company immediately if: - 7.1 He or she has an interest in a contract whether directly or indirectly involving the Company, or - 7.2 He or she increases or decreases his/her holding in both shares or debentures of the Company or group companies - The Board of Directors is responsible for monitoring the Company in compliance with the rules and regulations of both the SET and SEC regarding connected transactions as well as acquisition and disposal of assets of listed companies.
+- 6.1 Budget approval and the annual business plan. - 6.2 Borrowing or lending the amount of more than Baht 70 million including borrowing at one time or several times from the same lender. - 6.3 Provision of guarantee of an amount over Baht 70 million, whether at one time or several times for the same borrower. - 7.
+The director must inform the Company immediately if: - 7.1 He or she has an interest in a contract whether directly or indirectly involving the Company, or - 7.2 He or she increases or decreases his/her holding in both shares or debentures of the Company or group companies. - 8.
+The Board of Directors is responsible for monitoring the Company in compliance with the rules and regulations of both the SET and SEC regarding connected transactions as well as acquisition and disposal of assets of listed companies.